 Our small faculty has limited time to meet with each individual student (especially during the final 2 weeks of the term).
 In order to begin the process of placement tests, please:

-- Submit a video of yourself signing.
-Include:
+Submit a video of yourself signing that includes:

 Valentino Vasquez, ASL Sequence

 If you are on campus, send the video to: HEDCO Education Building, Room 251